 Patient: I don't know where she dreams up the world she's living in.

-Therapist: (mildly confronts the patient's prior selling herself short, focusing on outrageous, that you don't know how to think.
-I wonder if you felt anger at the same time?
+Therapist: (mildly confronts the patient's prior selling herself short, focusing on adaptive strategies) These are familiar stereotypes, but these stereotypes are not you.
+Did you explain that to her?

 Patient: I couldn't even comment.